samwightt/blogg/content/_index.md

 - Fastify

 I've been programming since I was 11.
 I started programming professionally in 2018 with my first internship / contract position, and have done various internships and part-time positions since.
-Most recently, I took a semester off from school to join **[The Nine](https://nine.is)** as a senior software engineer working on developer tools and an internal CMS.
+Most recently, I started work as a software engineer at [Procurated](https://procurated.com/).

 For my full professional history, [see my Polywork](https://timeline.samw.dev/).